cmayron/Legal-Calculus/README.md

 All Editions inherit the Kernel’s non‑derogable constraints.
 An Edition that contradicts the Kernel is void.
 Constitutional continuity requires that Edition evolution strengthens, rather than dilutes, the structural boundaries of LCES.

+# **Surface VII — External Interface Integrity**

+## **Axiom 13 — Interfaces Must Not Expand Authority**

+**No external interface may grant a system more authority than the Constitution permits.**

+APIs, integrations, data exchanges, and external calls must inherit the same admissibility, accountability, and governance constraints as internal operations.

+An interface may not introduce new powers, bypass constitutional boundaries, or create decision surfaces that have not been authorized.

+All external interactions must remain within the system’s declared Edition, role, and Mode.

+## **Axiom 14 — External Inputs Must Be Constitutionally Filtered**

+**All information entering through an external interface must pass constitutional admissibility before it may influence any governed decision.**

+External data sources, third‑party systems, upstream models, and human‑provided inputs must be evaluated for provenance, integrity, relevance, and permissible use.

+No external input may bypass GateZero™, GateSigma™, or any Constitutional Surface.

+A system that cannot validate its external inputs cannot rely on them.

 ARTICLE I — GOVERNANCE
 ARTICLE II — WORKFLOW
 ARTICLE III — RECORD